Authentic Lessons for 21st Century Learning

 Engage

-Students generate a world cloud by describing the traits of a good citizen.
+Students create a word cloud by identifying the traits of a good citizen.

 Explore

-Students read and analyze documents to understand what it means to be a good citizen.
+Students read, analyze, and compare two documents to understand what it means to be a good citizen.

 Explain